adlnet/xAPI-Spec/xAPI.md

 </table>

 ###### LRS Requirements:
-* MUST return the JSON document describe above, with a version property of "1.0"
+* MUST return the JSON document described above, with a version property of "1.0.0"
 * SHOULD allow unauthenticated access to this resource
 * MUST NOT reject requests based on their version header as would otherwise be required by <a href="#apiversioning"/>6.2 API Versioning</a>.